e-armadillo/markdown-worksheet/worksheet.md

     - item
     * item
     + item
-    - sdfsd

 -->

-You can create sublists by indenting
+You can create sub-lists by indenting
 <!--
     Example

     - item
-    - subitem
+    - sub-item
 -->

 Create ordered lists using a number prefix